-- Programmes: the charity has funded over 200 educational programmes to address educational inequality.
+- Programmes: the charity has funded hundreds of educational programmes to address educational inequality.

-- Research: the charity has commissioned over 170 research studies to understand the root causes of social mobility.
+- Research: the charity has commissioned over 200research studies to understand the root causes of social mobility.

 - Advocacy: to impact on government education policy and spending through strategic philanthropy.